Andrés Duarte

 Andrés Duarte Villamayor (born 4 February 1972, in Asunción) is a retired Paraguayan footballer.
 A defender, he was a member of the Paraguay national team, competing at the 1992 Summer Olympics in Barcelona, Spain.

+Club career

-Duarte played for Cerro Porteño and River Plate Asunción in Paraguay and Argentinos Juniors and Ferro Carril Oeste in Argentina.
+Duarte played for Cerro Porteño, Cerro Corá and River Plate Asunción in Paraguay and Argentinos Juniors, Ferro Carril Oeste, Sportivo Italiano and Instituto in Argentina.
+He retired with Venezuelan club Mineros in 2004.

-International
+International career

 Duarte made his international debut for the Paraguay national football team on 3 March 1993 in a friendly match against Bolivia (1–0 win).
 He obtained a total number of seven international caps, scoring no goals for the national side.

+Personal life

+Duarte's sons Alexis and Andrés are also footballers and defenders.